Rehabilitation Research Boot Camp: Translating Research to Practice

 Meet your instructor

-Ken Learman, PT, PhD, OCS, COMT, FAAOMPT is a Professor of Physical Therapy at Youngstown State University where he is responsible for teaching manual therapy, patient examination and clinical reasoning, and research design and data analysis in the curriculum.
-Ken is also affiliated faculty at Duke University Division of…
+Kenneth E. Learman is a professor of physical therapy at Youngstown State University, where he is responsible for teaching manual therapy, patient examination and clinical reasoning, and research design and data analysis in the curriculum.
+Ken is also affiliated faculty at Duke University Division of Physical Therapy.
+Ken has…

 Chapters & learning objectives